CxSeanOrg/CxONE_SONAR/README.md

-# Maven Project SonarSource Test
+# Maven Project SonarSource Integration CxONE

 This GitHub repository contains two Maven projects: Maven_First_Project_Demo and Second_Demo.
 The following steps will guide you through the process of creating a Maven project.